kirill7785/AliceFlow/Readme.md

 ## Quick compilation mini Guide

 (Deprecated.
-The program is assembled by the Microsoft Visual Studio 2019 compiler with the written FWGL OpenGL graphics library).
+The program is assembled by the Microsoft Visual Studio 2019 compiler with the written GLFW OpenGL graphics library).

 ### Windows